percona/dbaas-catalog/docs/proposals/00-dbaas-community-catalog.md

 nitty-gritty.
 -->

-Proposal is to create a new catalog of operators that solves one particular problem: DBaaS Platform.
-The scope of that catalog would be everything related to ability to build DBaaS Platform which includes but not limits to such [categories](https://github.com/k8s-operatorhub/community-operators/blob/main/categories.json):
+The proposal is to create a new catalog of operators that solves one particular problem: setting up a DBaaS Platform.
+The scope of that catalog would be everything related to the ability to build DBaaS Platform, which includes but is not limited to the following [categories](https://github.com/k8s-operatorhub/community-operators/blob/main/categories.json):
   - Cloud Provider
   - Database
   - Logging & Tracing